npetty/spark-log-processing/README.md

 ## My Solution
 The code is available in this github repo: https://github.com/npetty/spark-log-processing.git

+### Assumptions
+First lets list some assumptions made during the development of this solution:

 ### Pre-reqs
 Previously installed packages:
 * Git for initial pull